ianmcnally/react-input-completion/README.md

 ### Props
   `onValueChange` - Callback function for when input value changes.
 Arguments: DOMEvent, value.

-  `options` - Array of suggestions to present to the user
+  `options` - Array of suggestions to present to the user.
+They can be updated at any time.

   `name` -  Unique identifier for the list